teamniteo/work-hours-mac/README.md

-# Track Your work Hours
+# Track Your Work Hours

 Simple app that tracks your works hours from status bar.

 Features:

-- Simple and private
+- Simple and private.
-- Data is stored in CSV @ Ducuments folder
+- Data is stored in CSV in the Documents folder.
-- When mac goes to sleep it stops the timer
+- When Mac goes to sleep it automatically stops the timer.

 Download from https://github.com/niteoweb/work-hours-mac/releases (macOS 12.0+ only atm)